Exverge-Editz/Exverge-Editz/README.md

 ## About Me 💂

-I'm a passionate **software engineer** from **the UK** with experience in **python, Golang, HTML and CSS**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a passionate Software Engineer based in **the UK** with a experince in **Python, Golang, HTML and CSS**.
+So I am able to work as both a frontend and backend developer, but I prefer working on the backend.

+I enjoy tackling complex technical challenges, and my goal is always to deliver clean, highly scalable code.
+I love collaborating in cross-functional teams and am dedicated to mastering new skills in the engineering space.

 - 🌱 Currently learning: **Golang and CSS**
 - 🔭 Working on: **a particle physics simulator**